Joseph Lea Gleave: After the war

 After he returned to the department in 1946, he spent a year redesigning the Columbus Memorial and working on Renfrew Airport along with his brother-in-law, the Scottish architect William Kininmonth.
 In 1948, Gleave became a partner at Keppie Henderson, with the firm being renamed to Keppie Henderson & J L Gleave.
 Initially focusing on houses and schools, he constructed the new Engineering Building at the University of Glasgow, which lead to additional work, in the construction of hospitals.
 Between 1951 and 1955, Gleave worked on the development of Vale of Leven Hospital.
 At the time, his practice was expanding.
-Known to be eccentric and unpredictable in his approach, with a penchant for late night working, sometimes as late as 4am, his approach led to differences and eventually arguments with the two other partners in the firm, Henderson and Alex Smellie.
+Known to be eccentric and unpredictable in his approach, with a penchant for late night working, sometimes as late as 4 a.m., his approach led to differences and eventually arguments with the two other partners in the firm, Henderson and Alex Smellie.
 This led him in early 1958 to establish his own consultancy, known as J L Gleave.
 Shortly after he worked on commissions for the Queen Mother Hospital in Glasgow and additions to Glasgow Prestwick Airport.

 In 1964, he constructed a new science block for the University of Glasgow that was named in honour of Lord John Boyd Orr of Brechin, named as Boyd Orr Building.
 Orr was a noted biologist and nutritional physiologist, who was rector between 1945 and 1947 and chancellor from 1946 to 1971.